livingingroups/eas-coding-workshops/20241212-codereview/README.md

 ####

-Who has ever writing a script that is 100s or 1000s of lines long?
+Most of us have seen or even written scripts that are 100s or 1000s of lines long.

 In that script, even when you were deep in it, could you tell exactly what every variable at every stage was doing?

 ####